jalik/js-form-parser/README.md

 }
 ```

-### Using numbers as object attribute (since v2.0.6)
+### Using numbers as keys in objects (since v2.0.6)

-If you need to create an object with numbers as attributes, use single or double quotes to force the parser to interpret it as a string and then creating an object instead of an array.
+If you need to create an object with numbers as attributes, use single or double quotes to force the
+parser to interpret it as a string and then creating an object instead of an array.

 ```html
 <form id="my-form">